justintosh/cpanel-webmail/README.md

 # Cpanel Email Hosting on Exabytes with Main Site on Digital Ocean

 If you are looking to have your email service hosted on cPanel while having your main website hosted on another server in Digital Ocean, this might be the right guide for you.
-I have been struggling with not being able to send/receive email with the droplet in Digital Ocean.
+I have been struggling with not being able to send/receive emails with the droplet in Digital Ocean.
 Therefore, I got an email-ready with cPanel shared hosting from Exabytes to handle the email services.
 The following is what I did.
 Hope it will help you somehow.
-If you have better idea or you see anything that I did is wrong, feel free to point it out.
+If you have a better idea or you see anything that I did is wrong, feel free to point it out.

 ## What Do I Have?